New Carleton College president with a flair for fundraising focuses on making campus more inclusive

 "There's always been this thought that technology will replace, when in fact what it does is become additive," Byerly said.
 "People now read lots of things online but that hasn't completely eliminated books and newspapers."

+This fall, Byerly is focused on building relationships with Carleton students, employees and alumni.

-At Lafayette, she was known to make appearances in classrooms, including a 19th-century British literature course she helped teach.
+At Lafayette, she was known to make appearances in classrooms, including a 19th-century British literature course she helped teach on occasion.
 Byerly holds three English degrees, authored two scholarly books and was a visiting scholar at the Massachusetts Institute of Technology, Stanford University and the University of Oxford.

+"It was somewhat jaw-dropping to have the president cross the Quad, come into class hauling stacks of first-edition books and manuscripts in canvas bags, and then talk with tremendous authority and knowledge about the publishing history of the Victorian novel," Prof. Mary Armstrong recalled in a Lafayette College magazine article.

 Byerly wants to embody the values of Carleton, which thrives on personal connections.
 "It's one thing to sort of have the [public relations] of here's my résumé and here's why I was appointed," she said.
 "It's another thing to be known as a person."